tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 Any such changes:
 - Require explicit disclosure
 - Are not implied by current participation
-- May involve new contracts or frameworks
+- May involve new contracts, frameworks, and eligibility requirements

 No future governance rights are promised or guaranteed.